-Information and data from SPS students who participate in the Open Doors program is collected in PowerSchool and reported annually via CEDARS.
 All students participating in the program are included in SPS' total enrollment counts since they are enrolled in a District program.
-While the Open Doors program is similar to Running Start in that SPS students take college classes in a college setting, Running Start is generally restricted to students in grades 11 and 12, and students who participate in Running Start are expected to pay for college entrance tests out of pocket.
+While the Open Doors program is similar to Running Start in that SPS students generally take classes in a college setting, Running Start is generally restricted to students in grades 11 and 12, and students who participate in Running Start are expected to pay for college entrance tests and books out of pocket and receive up to five college credits per class.
 The Open Doors program does not incur direct financial costs for participants and enrollment eligibility is based on age, instead of grade level, which opens the program to a broader population.

 Key indicators of academic progress for the Open Doors program include: earning of high school or college credit, passing one or more high school equivalency tests, significant gains in core academic skill level, and enrollment in college courses.
+Over the life of the program at LCS, enrollment has increased each year and GED attainment remains steady (60-65%), higher than national averages.

-From 2016-17, a total of 59 students participated in the LCS Open Doors program; 20 of whom earned their GED during this time (33% of participants).
-In the 2017-18 school year, 119 students participated in the LCS Open Doors program.
+From 2017-18, a total of 119 students participated in the LCS Open Doors program.
 Of this number, 51 earned a GED during the year (51% of newly enrolled participants).
-More than 50% of students who have earned their GED through the program are enrolled to begin college classes in Fall 2018.
+For the 2018-19 school year, 136 students have participated in the LCS Open Doors program.
+To date, 63% of all current program participants have earned a GED (50% of 18-19 enrollees, to date).